Fortline89/ELK-project/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config.yml file to /etc/ansible/filebeat/ directory.
 - Update the configuration file to include Private IP of the ELK VM on lines 1106 and 1806.
-- Run the playbook, and navigate (ssh) to the ELK server to check that the installation worked as expected. (docker ps)
+- Run the playbook, and navigate (ssh) to the ELK server to check that the installation worked as expected.
+On Kibana dashboard click "add log data", select DEB tab, scroll down and verify filebeat is running like in the image below:

+Diagrams/filebeat_confirmation.png

+- Similarly for metricbeat, "add metric data", slelect DEB tab, scroll down and click check data.
+See image below:

+Diagrams/metricbeat_confirmation.png

 - The playbook file is filebeat-playbook.yml which can be found at /etc/ansible/filebeat/